oktadev/okta-blog/_source/_posts/2023-03-20-spa-auth-tokens.md

 {% img blog/spa-auth-tokens/flow-2-client-pkce.jpg alt:"The client application processing the sign-in to create a code verifier and code challenge" width:"800" %}{: .center-image }

 The client application holds on to the code verifier.
-It then makes an Authorization Code request to your authorization server, in this case, represented by Okta.
-The Authorization Code request includes the code challenge along with some critical pieces of information, such as
+It then makes an authorization code request to your authorization server, in this case, represented by Okta.
+The authorization code request includes the code challenge along with some critical pieces of information, such as
 * Client ID
 * Scopes, including at least the following:
   *  `openid` required for specifying the app uses OIDC in verifying the user's identity